 In 1941 Franco tried to reinstate the abrogated Concordat of 1851.
 He was hoping to assume the royal right to select bishops which was confirmed in this agreement.
 These patronage rights (patronato) would have allowed Franco to nominate a list of three candidates for a vacant see, leaving the pope to make the final decision.

 And the payoff for the Vatican?
-The 1941 Convention took over the first four articles of the 1851 Concordat, the ones that gave the Church a religious monopoly, as well as control of education and the press.
+The 1941 Convention (in Art.
+9) took over the first four articles of the 1851 Concordat, the ones that gave the Church a religious monopoly, as well as control of education and the press.

 Finally, in 1953, when it was clear that this Fascist dictator was going to survive, Franco got a permanent agreement with the Vatican.

-When Franco reached his eighties, however, the Vatican employed its usual tactic, also employed just before Baby Doc Duvalier was forced to flee Haiti.
-The Church began to distance itself from the aging dictator and reposition itself for the advent of democracy. (as it would later do.
-In the name of church-state separation the Vatican tried without success to get Franco to give up the right of patronage over bishops, the traditional prerogative of Spanish kings.
+When Franco reached his eighties, however, the Vatican employed its usual withdrawal of support for a dictator whose days were numbered.
+It had also used this tactic on another cocnordat partner, Baby Doc Duvalier, just before he was forced to flee Haiti.
+The Church began to distance itself from the aging dictator and reposition itself for the advent of democracy.
+In the name of church-state separation (!) the Vatican tried without success to get Franco to give up his long-awaited and highly- coveted right to appoint bishops.